 IV.
 Resources for Prohibition in Minnesota

 Johanneck, E. Twin City Prohibition: Minnesota Blind Pigs and Bootleggers.
-Charleston, SC: History Press, 2011.
+Charleston, SC: Hist Press.

 Meyer, S. We are What we Drink: the Temperance Battle in Minnesota.
-Urbana: U Illinois Press, 2015.
+Urbana: UM Press.